The translation of this document is outdated.

 (4) The provisions of Paragraphs one and two of this Section

-shall not apply to the orders placed via electronic mail or
+do not apply to the orders placed via electronic mail or

 equivalent individual means of communication.